lasfito/lasfito/README.md

 ## Contact

-👈🏼 Look to the left (or up if you're on the mobile app)
+👈🏼 Look to the left (or scroll up if you're on the mobile app)